Pricing European and American Options under Heston Model using Discontinuous Galerkin Finite Elements: Numerical results

 and $\Phi(x)$ is the cumulative distribution function given as

-The parameters are taken from \cite{Kluge02} (see Table \ref{convection_dominated_parameters}).
-We consider a bounded domain $(0.0025,0.559951)\times(2.990790,6.640072)$ for the computational purposes.
-The constant time step size is taken as $\Delta t=0.0125$.
-Precisely, we choose $r_f=\log(100)$ to examine the effect of large convective terms in a superior way.
+The parameters are taken from \cite{Kluge02} (see Table~\ref{convection_dominated_parameters}).
+We consider a bounded domain $\Omega =(0.0025,0.559951)\times(2.990790,6.640072)$ for the computational purpose.
+The constant time step size is taken as $\Delta\tau=0.0125$.
+Precisely, we choose $r_f=\log(100)$ to examine the effect of large convective term in a superior way.

-The adaptive solution produces accurate solutions without oscillations using less degrees of freedom (DoFs) (one tenth) (Figure \ref{adap1} right) than the oscillating solutions for the uniform meshes (Figure \ref{adap1} left).
-The layer is also is accurately detected by the adaptive algorithm as shown in Figure \ref{adap2}.
+The adaptive solution in Fig.~\ref{adap1}, right, produces accurate solutions without oscillations using fewer degrees of freedom (DoFs) (one-tenth) than the oscillating solutions on the uniform meshes, Fig.~\ref{adap1}, left.
+The boundary layers are also accurately detected by the adaptive algorithm as shown in Fig.~\ref{adap2}.